turingschool/career-development-curriculum/module_one/dtr_guidelines_memo.md

 Expectations for giving and receiving feedback:

-Project management tools we will use:
+Project management tools we will use (GitHub projects or Trello are popular tools):

 Day 1 Agenda: